Date: Contact us *maximum 1 month* prior to book this tour.

 What can we find?

 Away from the evergreen rainforests, one can also visit coastal mangrove systems where another unique diversity of snakes occur.
-Here, mangrove pit viper (Trimeresurus purpureomaculatus) are common, along with a selection of uncommon species such as Cantor’s mangrove snake (Cantoria violacea) and the marine file snake (Acrochordus granulatus).
+Mangrove pit vipers (Trimeresurus purpureomaculatus) are common, while unique species such as Cantor’s mangrove snake (Cantoria violacea) and the marine file snake (Acrochordus granulatus) can also be found.

-On top of snakes, the cinnamon frog (Nictyxalus pictus) and black-eyed litter frog (Leptobrachium nigrops) are two highlights, while both water monitor (Varanus salvator) and clouded monitor (Varanus nebulosus) are common, while mammals such as the Sunda pangolin (Manis javanica), leopard cat (Prionailurus javanensis) and slow loris (Nycticebus coucang) also appear during our night and daytime walks.
+The cinnamon frog (Nictyxalus pictus) and black-eyed litter frog (Leptobrachium nigrops) are two remarkable amphibians we see frequently, while both water monitor (Varanus salvator) and clouded monitor (Varanus nebulosus) are common.

 How does it work?